tomasherceg/dotvvm-docs/Pages/advanced-action-filters.md

 `ModelState.IsValid` on each postback.

 In **DotVVM**, we have a concept of filters for this purpose.
-If you know Action Filters in ASP.NET MVC or ASP.NET Web API, it is very similar.
+If you know Action Filters in ASP.NET MVC or ASP.NET Web API, it is the same concept.

 ### Action Filters

-If you want to apply a common logic to one or more viewmodels, viewmodel commands or a whole app, you have to create a class that derives from `ActionFilterAttribute`.
+If you want to apply a common logic to one or more viewmodels, viewmodel commands or a whole application, you have to create a class that derives from `ActionFilterAttribute`.

 You have 4 methods you can override in this class: